How the LinkedIn algorithm works in 2024

 - use keywords strategically

-Branded hashtags also have potential here.
-If you create a hashtag worth following, the algorithm will surface posts that use it to the hashtag’s followers.
+And B2B marketers, heads up: branded hashtags also have potential here.
+If you create a hashtag worth following, the algorithm will surface posts that use it to the hashtag’s followers, like Nike’s #SwooshLife below.

 For more tagging tips, read our LinkedIn hashtag guide or watch this video: